joe-castle/timrjs/README.md

  - `startTime` - The starting time in seconds.
  - `self` - The original Timr object.

-_Note: The first time ticker is called will be 1 second after the timer starts.
+> _The first time ticker is called will be 1 second after the timer starts.
 So if you have a 10:00 timer, the first call will be 09:59._

 ```js
 timer.ticker((formattedTime, percentDone, currentTime, startTime, self) => {
   console.log(formattedTime);